AArnott/cloudbuild-task/CONTRIBUTING.md

 Another caveat to not using `node_modules` is that F12 Go to Definition on imported types cannot jump to imported modules.
 VS Code has [fixing this on their backlog](https://github.com/microsoft/vscode/issues/75559).
 Please vote it up.

-You may need to occasionally run `yarn dlx @yarnpkg/pnpify --sdk vscode` after updating yarn or the typescript version to keep everything in sync.
+You may need to occasionally run `yarn dlx @yarnpkg/sdks` after updating yarn or the typescript version to keep everything in sync.

 ## Build